castillo-media/casting_service/README.md

 ## Local development
 -----

+After cloning the repository it would be recommended to work on a virtual environment:
+<kbd>python3 -m venv venv/</kbd><br/>
+<kbd>source venv/bin/activate</kbd>

+In order to use environment variables run:
+<kbd>bash ./setup.sh</kbd>

-After cloning the repository you need to install the requirements from the starter folder with the following command:
+Then you need to install the requirements from the starter folder with the following command:
 <kbd>pip install -r requirements.txt</kbd>

 You must have postgres installed https://www.postgresql.org/ and create two databases, one for development and one for testing (In the code named "agency" and "agency_test" respectively).
 Then you need to start the database server (See https://www.postgresql.org/docs/13/server-start.html)